 - Rescue teams

-Mechanics who are intrigued with the aircraft design process should look into the field of aerospace engineering.
+Mechanics who are intrigued with the aircraft design process can look into the field of aerospace engineering.
 This career involves planning, building, and testing brand new types of aircraft and spacecraft.
-Workers produce and install the parts or systems needed to achieve evolving performance goals of tomorrow’s aircraft.

 While designing products, aerospace engineers make heavy use of computer models and simulation software.
 Workers also perform quality assurance and functionality tests.
-The average yearly wage for these associates is over $67k.

 Interview with an Airline Mechanic